inesalfe/Gain-Scheduling-Integral-Controller-Applied-to-a-Quadrotor/README.md

 The goal of this project was to develop a Matlab simulation of the control of a non-linear model of a quadrotor.
 This repository contains the code and the report paper.

+## Abstract

+The control of non-linear systems presents major challenges when compared to the control of linear systems.
+To downsize the complexity of non-linear systems, a common practice is to linearize the system around an equilibrium point and, sub- sequently, use known linear control techniques.
+Problems arise if the state of the system deviates greatly from the equilibrium point around which the system is linearized.
+To overcome this issue, gain- scheduling control uses different gains, calculated for different equilibrium points.
+This approach allows for an adaptation of the control parameters depending on the state of the system.
+Here, we compare a fixed-gain and a gain-scheduling controller by applying them to the problem of tracking a time-varying reference where the non-linear system in consideration is a quadrotor.
+We experimentally show that a fixed gain controller does not allow, in general, for the quadrotor to follow a time-varying reference.
+However, this problem is circumvented by applying a gain-scheduling controller.

 ## Files and usage

 Files should be run in the following order: